 PI is built on many Australasian and international collaborations.
 Key ones include:

 - The Burden of Disease Epidemiology, Equity and Cost-Effectiveness Programme (BODE3) at the University of Otago, Wellington, NZ.
 (Prof Blakely co-directs this programme from 2010-19 and continues as a Co-Director.)

 - The Dietary Interventions: Evidence & Translation (DIET) Programme at the University of Auckland, NZ (Prof Blakely co-directs this programme).

 - The Institute of health Metrics and Evaluation (home of the Global Burden of Disease Study), the University of Washington – with whom PI is collaborating with building the next-generation simulation model and accessing data.

 PI receives strategic funding by the University of Melbourne, and funding through its projects from:

 - The Australian Institute of Health and Welfare (league tables)

-- The Health Research Council of New Zealand (health star rating [HSR] and tobacco projects).
+- The Health Research Council of New Zealand (health star rating [HSR]).

 - National Health and Medical Research Council (NHMRC), as part of the Tobacco Endgame and Healthy Housing Centres of Research Excellence